Testing battery and charging system

 A good electrical system battery drain

 This is measured on the 20mA scale.
 The mA scale reads in thousandths of an ampere.
 My 1989 Mustang LX, after I changed a bad alternator diode, now has about 1.73 mA of battery drain.
 This drain is all from the EEC-IV computer memory.
-Different radios might have different standby drains for the EEC IV, radio memory, and accessories like clocks, but in no case should leakage exceed 25 mA or so.
-100 mA is like leaving a small interior light on!
-My Kenwood stereo draws 1.5 mA when connected.
-If you have a digital clock that stays on, an alarm, or some other load this current will be higher.
-At 75 mA leakage could compromise battery life of infrequently driven vehicles.
+Different radios and different computers might have different standby drains, as might accessories like clocks, but in no case should "overnight off" leakage exceed 25 mA or so.
+100 mA is like leaving a small interior dome light on!

 Bad battery parasitic Drain